Canoga Park, Los Angeles

-Canoga Park is a neighborhood in the San Fernando Valley region of the City of Los Angeles, California.
-Before the Mexican–American War, the district was part of a rancho, and after the American victory it was converted into wheat farms and then subdivided, with part of it named Owensmouth as a town founded in 1912.
-It joined Los Angeles in 1917 and was renamed Canoga Park on March 1, 1931, after Canoga, New York.
+Canoga Park is a neighborhood in the city of Los Angeles, California, located in the San Fernando Valley.
+Before the Mexican–American War, the neighborhood was part of a rancho, and after the American victory it was converted into wheat farms and then subdivided, with part of it named Owensmouth as a town founded in 1912.
+It was annexed by Los Angeles in 1917 and was renamed Canoga Park on March 1, 1931, after Canoga, New York.

 History

 Pre-American history

 The area of present-day Canoga Park was the homeland of Native Americans in the Tongva-Fernandeño and Chumash-Venturaño tribes, that lived in the Simi Hills and along to the tributaries of the Los Angeles River.
 They traded with the north Valley Tataviam-Fernandeño people.
 Native American civilizations inhabited the Valley for an estimated 8,000 years.
 Their culture left the Burro Flats Painted Cave nearby.

 From 1797 to 1846, the area was part of Mission San Fernando Rey de España (Mission San Fernando).
 After the Mexican War of Independence from Spain the 'future Canoga Park' land became part of Rancho Ex-Mission San Fernando.
 In 1845, a land grant for the separate and historically rich Rancho El Escorpión was issued by Governor Pío Pico to three Chumash people, Odón Eusebia, his brother-in-law Urbano, and Urbano's son Mañuel.
 It was located in the area west of Fallbrook Avenue and later called Platt Ranch.